9dots/9dots.io-pages/OJ8iMiY.md

 views: 0
 published: true
 type: lesson
-blurb: "Learn the basic process of #engineering as well as teaching them the different pieces that make up a #Lego #Mindstorm robot."
+blurb: "This lesson provides an introduction to robotics and specifically the engineering side of building a robot.
+To start, students will learn about engineers and watch a brief video about the process of engineering.
+Students will then build a robot using the instructions provided in the attachments.
+If there is time at the end, students will attach the touch sensor to their robots."
 title: Robotic Engineering
 org: 9dots
+objective:
+  - Define robotics
-objective: "SWBAT to explain what an engineer does, define robotics, and demonstrate learning by producing a robot capable of driving."
+  - Explain what an engineer does
+  - Demonstrate learning by producing a robot capable of driving
 attachments:
   - path: "http://uploads.9dots.io/OJ8kmj2.rbt"
     name: straightLine.rbt